Home | Blog Index | Blog Archives | Christianity & Faith Essays

 May 6 GFS 500mb forecast

-That's a good sign and something we'll be monitoring very closely for our main weather expedition.
+That's a good sign and something we'll be monitoring very closely for our main storm observing expedition.
 As I said before, models that far out are notorious for being flaky and flip-flopping, but what we can glean from this simply that we'll need to keep on watch.

 Based on the current outlook, this probability table charts the chance of our trip starting on a particular date:

 |2007 Storm Observing Expedition - Departure Date Probability as of April 20|

 |Red - main expedition; Blue - April 22-30|

 This web site is made possible by support from CIS Internet.

 GO: Home | Storm Expeditions | Photography | Extreme Weather Library | Stock Footage | Blog